The Marathon Seafood Festival calls itself the Original Marathon Seafood Festival to emphasize it’s the real deal – indigenous and authentic.

 This year, a headliner has been added to Saturday night: Tito Puente Jr. and his band, who are sure to get a mambo line rocking.

-2018 Admission is $5 with children under 10 admitted free.
+2019 Admission TBA.
+Last year, admission was $5, children under 10 admitted free.
 No pets.

 Directions: Head south on the Overseas Highway to Mile Marker 49, the Marathon Community Park, 200 36th St., which is the ocean side of the road.
 There is some free parking around town, but the schools and churches charge for parking as a fund-raiser.
 Many offer shuttles.